 Google Science Journal

-Science Journal allows for connection with our Go Direct sensors.
-This is currently only supported on Android devices.
+Science Journal can connect to and collect data from Go Direct sensors.
+Currently, this feature is only supported on Android devices.

 The other brand new feature you may want to explore is the ability to collect data into Excel directly.
 Requires Windows 10 computer, Microsoft Excel Data Streamer, Excel, and the latest version of Vernier Graphical Analysis™ 4 app.